Wentril/kubernetes_workshop/course.md

 A Service can load balance traffic to multiple Pods, ensuring that the application is highly available and scalable.

 If you use a Deployment to run your app, that Deployment can create and destroy Pods dynamically.
-Because of that you don't know the IP addresses of the Pods in advance.
+Because of that, you don't know the IP addresses of the Pods in advance.
 A Service provides a stable endpoint to access those Pods.

-Imagine situation where you have two sets of pods representing backend and frontend of your application.
+Imagine a situation where you have two sets of pods representing backend and frontend of your application.
 As pods are ephemeral, you need a way to access the backend pods from the frontend pods without knowing and managing their IP addresses.
-For that you can use a Service. which will serve as a single point of access to the backend pods.
+For that, you can use a Service. which will serve as a single point of access to the backend pods.

 Service Types (How you expose your application):
 - ClusterIP: The default.
 Exposes the Service on an internal IP address.
 Only accessible from within the cluster.